Hypercubers/hypercubing.xyz/docs/techniques/rkt.md

 RKT cancelling is a technique that reduces the move count of certain RKT algorithms and triggers by abusing symmetry of rotations.
 HactarCE made a program called [RocKeT](https://github.com/HactarCE/rocket) to find cancels for 3^4^ algorithms.
 Often, it just involves inserting some flipping moves at certain points throughout the algorithm.

 Consider `R U R' U'`.
-Conventional RKT rotates after every move, but we don't have to do that.
+Conventional RKT rotates after every move, but we don't have to do that many rotations.
 We can build up multiple moves of RKT debt and then cancel them later:

 - `RO UO` — do `R U` using RKT, building up two moves of RKT debt (`R U`)
 - `IF RO'` — do `R'` using RKT, undoing the debt from `U`